ChipoMC/Cyclistic_BikeShare_Chipo/README.md

 This repository was created to showcase my skills, share the projects I've worked on, and track my ongoing progress in the field of Data Analytics.

 Welcome to my data-driven journey!

+Take a look at my resume to learn more about me [ChipoMoyoResume.pdf](https://github.com/ChipoMC/Data_Analysis_Portoflio/files/13227787/ChipoMoyoResume.pdf)